Your family desires to feel love and acceptance.

-Enjoy a 4-day family camping experience where every activity can be adapted to include your child with special needs.
+Enjoy a 5-day family camping experience where every activity can be adapted to include your child with special needs.

-Become part of a community that supports each other long after the camp weekend is over.
+Build community that supports each other long after the weekend is over.

 “I made more friends at camp than I have in the 10 years I’ve been alive.” -Liam, Victory Kid